room118solutions/branchbot/README.md

 While this hook is geared towards Rails and depends on Ruby, it is very easy to use it in non-Ruby/Rails projects, so long as you have Ruby installed on your system.

-This script will look for a `config/database.yml` file in your project's root directory, and expects it to look like this:
+This script will look for a `database.yml` config file (default: `config/database.yml` in your project's root directory), and expects it to look like this:

 ```yaml
 development: